-Gmail: Boost your productivity with these tips and tricks
+Boost your productivity with these Gmail for Android tips and tricks

 We covered the basics of Gmail for Android in our beginner's guide, and now it's time to take a look at features that extend the functionality of the email client.
-Whether it's creating labels to categorize your email or using filters to automatically sort incoming mail, Gmail offers a variety of tools aimed at managing your inbox clutter.
+Gmail offers a variety of tools aimed at managing your inbox clutter.

 If you haven't already, you should enable two-factor authentication on your Gmail account.
 Two-factor authentication works by combining something you know (a password) with something you have (your phone), effectively doubling your account's security.